 - Look for Tools That Integrate Seamlessly Into Your Workflow

 The last thing you need is another platform that disrupts your routine.
-Seek out tools that meet you where you already work, like browser extensions or LMS integrations.
-Brisk Teaching , for instance, works directly in Google Docs and Gmail, making it easy to incorporate into your day-to-day tasks without adding extra steps. - Test Free Versions Before Committing
+Seek out tools that meet you where you already work.
+Brisk Teaching, for instance, works directly in Google Docs and Gmail, making it easy to incorporate into your day-to-day tasks without adding extra steps. - Test Free Versions Before Committing

 Many AI teaching tools offer free trials or basic versions, so take advantage of these to see if they truly fit your needs.
-For example, platforms like Edcafe AI and Quizlet with Q-Chat let you experiment with their features before upgrading to paid plans.
-This way, you can ensure the tool delivers value before investing time or money. - Prioritize Tools That Save You Time Without Sacrificing Personalization
+Platforms like Edcafe AI and Quizlet with Q-Chat let you experiment with their features before upgrading to paid plans. - Prioritize Tools That Save You Time Without Sacrificing Personalization

 Some tools automate tasks but risk losing the human touch.
 Look for ones that enhance personalization instead of replacing it.
 For example, Khanmigo acts as a virtual tutor, guiding students through problems step-by-step, while Diffit adapts reading materials to match each student’s level. - Ask Yourself: Does This Tool Empower Both Me and My Students?

-The best AI tools don’t just lighten your workload.
-They also empower students to take ownership of their learning.
-For example, Duolingo keeps language practice engaging and adaptive, while Quill.org provides instant writing feedback that helps students improve in real time.
-When both you and your students benefit, you know you’ve found a winner. - Trust Your Instincts and Be Willing to Experiment
+The best AI tools should empower students to take ownership of their learning.
+For example, Duolingo keeps language practice engaging and adaptive, while Quill provides instant writing feedback that helps students improve in real time. - Trust Your Instincts and Be Willing to Experiment